replicatedhq/help-center/content/docs/native/customer-installations/proxies.md

 icon: "replicatedCircle"
 ---

 The Replicated [easy install script](/docs/native/customer-installations/installing-via-script/) provides several configuration options for working with an HTTP proxy.
-Passing either the `airgap` or `no-proxy` flags to the install script will disable all proxy discovery and configuration.
+Passing the `no-proxy` flag to the install script will disable all proxy discovery and configuration.

 ## Proxy Discovery